Tips if it's hard to chew or swallow

 Eating can be stressful or painful if you have problems swallowing or chewing

 Difficulty swallowing is called dysphagia.
-There are a numbers of factors which can affect the ability to swallow.
-It may be as simple as swollen tonsils from a cough or cold.
-It can be due to acid reflux, where acid washes back up from your stomach, usually whilst asleep, and irritates your throat.
+There are a number of factors that can affect the ability to swallow.
+It may be as simple as a sore throat from a cough or cold.
+It can be due to acid reflux, where acid washes back up from your stomach and irritates your throat.
 Nerve conditions can also alter your swallow.
 Stroke, multiple sclerosis, Sjogren's syndrome, dementia and respiratory illnesses like COPD (chronic obstructive pulmonary disease) can all influence swallowing ability.
 Head, neck and upper oesophageal cancer can also cause swallowing difficulties.
 Anxiety and panic attacks may also make it difficult to swallow.

 "Swallowing is a highly complex process which requires suitable posture and a co-ordinated head, neck, lip and tongue movement, along with a swallowing reflex," says Michelle McGuinness, a registered dietitian and British Dietetic Association spokesperson.